chaseofthejungle/intro-to-aruba-networking/README.md

 # Intro to Aruba Networking Overview Guide

 **Description/Overview:** Aruba offers an integrated suite of computer networking solutions, such as ClearPass, AirWave, Aruba Central, and Mobility Conductor.
-Of these four, *ClearPass* is a tool for network policy management and access control, *AirWave* is a tool for on-site monitoring and network infrastructure management, *Aruba Central* provides a cloud-based alternative to AirWave's functionalities, and *Mobility Conductor* offers a centralized controller for managing access points and Mobility Controller clusters.
+Of these four, *ClearPass* is a technology for network policy management and secure access control, *AirWave* is a tool for on-site monitoring and network infrastructure management (both wired and wireless), *Aruba Central* provides a cloud-based alternative to AirWave's functionalities, and *Mobility Conductor* offers a centralized controller for managing access points and Mobility Controller clusters for high-traffic wireless networks.

 #### Table of Contents